wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 ## DHCPv6 Address Registration Request Message

-The DHCPv6 client sends an ADDR-REG-INFORM message to inform that an IPv6 address is in use.
+The DHCPv6 client sends an ADDR-REG-INFORM message to inform that an IPv6 address is configured on the client's interface and can be used.
 The format of the ADDR-REG-INFORM message is described as follows:

       0                   1                   2                   3
       0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1